Rafipilot/babyGrad/README.md

 # A basic autograd implementation

-Contains support for addition, subtraction, multiplication and matrix multiplication.
+Contains support for core arithmetic operations.
 This will be extended overtime and used for my ML projects.

 The code is centered around a Tensor class build on numpy and contains all the operations.